TABLE OF CONTENTS

 For seedlings, the temperature should be around 77º F during the day and 70º at night with a 65-80% humidity.
 During the vegetative stage, temperatures can range between 71-82º F in the day and 64-75º F at night with a 55-70% humidity.

 In the early flowering stage, the plant thrives in temperatures between 68-78º F in the day and 61-72º F at night with 40-50% humidity.
 In the late flowering stage, keep the temperatures between 64-I’m 75º F in the day and 61-68º F at night with 30-40% humidity.

 The excess humidity and heat can increase the risk of bud rot and evaporate the heat-sensitive, aromatic terpenes.
 Extra chilly temperatures can slow down bud growth and create wispy nugs.

 To maintain optimal temperature and humidity levels, it is important to invest in a temperature and humidity control system.
 This can be as simple as a thermometer and hygrometer to monitor the temperature and humidity levels or as complex as a climate control system with automatic adjustment capabilities.

 Before growing marijuana buds to get them bigger, you need to understand that buds developduring the flowering stage.
 Because the buds have a higher level of THC content, it is essential to get them as big as you can.
 However, there are some differences between the male and female plants, which you need to know too.

-Female marijuana plants produce buds that have a higher level of THC than male plants.
-Male marijuana plants do not produce cannabis buds but can produce leaves and stems with minimal trichomes, and you can still smoke them.
+Female marijuana plants produce buds with a higher level of THC than male plants.
+Male marijuana plants do not produce cannabis buds but can produce leaves and stems with minimal trichomes, although you can still smoke them.